wwwaiser/real-estate-map-project/week-02.md

 - By the end of the week, ensure your application:
   - Is hosted on Vercel with the basic layout implemented.
   - Contains a Map component utilizing `react-map-gl` with at least Pins and Popups demonstrated.
+  - All code changes should be in a sepparate branch with a Pull Request to the main branch

 ## Resources